spatie/mailcoach-vapor/README.md

 - Create a user by:
   - executing `vapor command production`
   - enter this command `mailcoach:make-user --username=freek --email=<your-email> --password=<a-new-password>`
+- before creating a list: define a mailer in the settings

 ## Support us